Selecting a Solution

 Selecting a Communications Compliance Platform

 The compliance software market is crowded, and the differences between platforms are not always obvious from a vendor's own website.
-This guide gives compliance officers and firm principals a framework, a side-by-side comparison, and a way to ask vendors the questions that matter.
+This guide gives compliance officers and firm principals a framework and a way to ask vendors the questions that matter.

-Since 2021, off-channel communications failures have driven more than $3 billion in SEC and CFTC fines across broker-dealers and investment advisors.
+Since 2021, off-channel communications failures have driven more than $3 billion in SEC and CFTC fines across regulated firms.
 Choosing the right platform means choosing one that closes the gaps that drive enforcement, not just one that handles email.

-This guide is written to help a compliance officer or firm principal make an informed decision, not to declare a winner.
+This guide is written to help a compliance officer make an informed decision, not to declare a winner.
 The right platform is the one that matches your firm's channels, supervision model, and growth plans.
-Read the six evaluation questions below, then use the comparison table to take notes as you evaluate vendors.
+Read the six evaluation questions below.

 Six Questions to Answer Before You Choose